ActorManProject/ACP-GAME/readme.txt

-This GameEngine is a OpenSource.
+This GameEngine is an OpenSource.
 You can use it anyWay you want.
 All Scripts are defined as Unity-C#.